- 2021-05-28

 The countries bribed had to suffer the consequences of rising costs for hospitals, roads, and other basic services.

-Impact of bribery on Business
+Impact of Bribery on Business

 Businesses are impacted by bribery in various aspects including: